AndreasTraut/Visualization-of-Data-with-Python/README.md

 Please have a look at these files for more information how I solved each of the examples.

-#### (ii) Second part
+#### (ii) Second part: how to easily visualize data and models?

-<u>In the second part of this repository</u> I will show you how to visualize and share the data with an "data app".
+<u>In the second part of this repository</u> I will show you how to visualize and share the data with a "data app".
 I used [Streamlit](https://www.streamlit.io/), which is surprisingly easy if you want to connect your data with pyhton code directly to a very intuitive and easy to use application.

-#### (iii) Third part
+#### (iii) Third part: professional tools

 <u>In the third part of this repository</u> I will show some common professional tools, which offer visualization functionality.
 But these tools cost some money.